Are Your Provisional Billing Rates Ready for the New Year?

 Remember, always exclude unallowable costs when making your provisional billing rate calculations.

 Ultimately a contractor’s actual year-end indirect rates are set at the end of the contractor’s fiscal year, when the final allowable expenses are signed off on through a Incurred Cost Proposal.

-No contractor wants to be in the position of under-billing, or vice versa, over-billing and owing money back to the Government.
+No contractor wants to be in the position of significantly under-billing, or vice versa, over-billing and owing money back to the Government.
 The Government certainly doesn’t want to overpay.

-Contractors should regularly monitor actual indirect rates versus your established Provisional Billing Rates throughout the year.
+Contractors should regularly monitor actual indirect rates versus established Provisional Billing Rates throughout the year.
 If your actual rates start to show a significant variance from your projected expenses, you may need to request an adjustment on your interim rates.